BLUE HORIZON 1261

 Merlin periodically checked the Com station on the bridge for calls from potential applicants, but there had been no responses.
-Later that day, a truck from Yamato Data Systems delivered the Geo-21 computer system, accompanied by a crew of technicians.
+Later that day, a truck from Yamato Data Systems delivered the computer system, accompanied by a crew of technicians.
 They worked through the night pulling out the old system, and then another shift of techs installed the new one over the course of the next day.
-A third day was required to load the operating system and configure the settings, and then a fourth for factory-grade tests to make sure all systems on board the ship were operating as they should.
+A third day was required to load the operating system and configure the settings, and then a fourth for factory-grade diagnostic tests to make sure all systems on board the ship were operating as they should.

 During that time, the upper recreation deck was cleaned and then the ship's trio worked on the cargo deck and engine rooms, a task that daunted them all.
 By the time the system inspector signed off on the work, however, the interior of the Blue Horizon was spotless.
-Through it all, the heiress had worked hard doing her share of the cleanup, and to the surprise of both males, neither Merlin nor Jiro heard a single complaint out of her.
+Through it all, the Border collie had worked hard doing her share of the cleanup, and to the surprise of both males, neither Merlin nor Jiro heard a single complaint out of her.

 Samantha had made an appearance in her Holden office twice to keep up the façade, and a courier from the Silloni embassy delivered an Eyes Only package to her office on the fourth day.
 Tristan's people had been successful creating a new identity for her, and the few who had been involved were sworn to secrecy.
 The fabricated ruse to have Samantha Holden recalled to Sillon would break in another day or two, and then Sam Chase would be free to begin her yearlong adventure.